admpub/log/README.md

-When an application is deployed for production, a common need is to allow changing the logging configuration of the application without recompiling its source code. ozzo-log is designed with this in mind.
+When an application is deployed for production, a common need is to allow changing the logging configuration of the application without recompiling its source code. log is designed with this in mind.

 For example, you can use a JSON file to specify how the application and its logger should be configured: